 HSA's system of governance is reviewed regularly in order to ensure appropriateness with the development of HSA and regulatory requirements.
-Besides the insourcing of the Solvency II Risk Management Key Function in 2021 there were no material changes implemented during the reporting period.
+In 2022, there has been no material change to HSA's system of governance, risk management approach and internal control systems.